gazpachu/sugui/src/components/sideNav/Readme.md

 The sideNav component sits on the left side of the screen.
-It contains by default two links: homepage and FAQs.
+It contains by default one links to the homepage.

 It can be extended with more items by passing the `<li>` tags as children.